sulfur3206/googledorks/README.md

 All you need for these following commands is an internet connection and a google chrome browser, imput the following text into the search bar, fill in the YEAR requirement (if there is one), and press enter.

+Also, for all of these examples you can use after:*YEAR* to find the results with the year.
+This can also be used in regular search.

 For *YEAR* put in the prior year, Ex.: if you wanted to find something from 2020 the year you would put in would be 2019